Duck Hunting on Presque Isle and the Blind Lottery

 Blind Lottery Sign ups

-The Blind Lottery Sign ups will proceed as normal with only a few changes.
-The blind sign ups will take place between the dates of September 3rd-18th.
-Hunters must show up in person and present a valid 2020-21 hunting license, migratory bird stamp, and a SIGNED Federal Duck Stamp.
+The Blind Lottery Sign ups will proceed as normal.
+The blind sign ups will take place between the dates of Friday of Labor Day weekend through September 17th at the TREC Center Lobby daily.
+Hunters must show up in person and present a valid 2022-23 hunting license, migratory bird stamp, and a SIGNED Federal Duck Stamp.

 Hunters may sign up at the Tom Ridge Environmental Center 7 days a week from 8AM to 4PM .

 The Blind Pick will have a few changes to normal procedure as well.
-The pick will take place at 10AM September 26 at the Cookhouse Pavillion at the Waterworks area on Presque Isle State Park.
-This is the roofed pavillion on the otherside of the street from the ponds.
+The pick will take place at 10AM September 25 at the Shelter 2 Cabin at the Waterworks area on Presque Isle State Park.
 Blind owners will receive a postcard with their drawing order number and a time slot to pick their blind.
 Time slots will also be on the website for reference.
 Every 10 blinds picks will have a different half hour time slot.
 You have to be there before you slot or you will forfeit your blind.
-This will allow us to operate outside, and maintain required social distancing.
+This will allow us to operate and maintain required social distancing.
 Each drawing winner may only bring one guest up to the table to help with selection.
 We must not have a giant crowd at the pavilion at any one time.
 When one group of ten finishes, we will announce through the parking lot what group is next so that people can hang out in the lot and remain spread out.

 10:00-10:30 pick 1-10

 noon- 12:30 pic 41-50

 1:00-1:30 remaining picks